rrowelldcca/HomelessServices/README.md

 # HomelessServices
-Provide resouuces for the homeless
+Provide resources for the homeless